PDillis/pdillis.github.io/_posts/2018-04-18-PythonChatbot0.markdown

 I AM SORRY TO HEAR YOU ARE DEPRESSED
 ```

 with the capitalized lines being the machine responses.
-The summary of the algorithm is as follows: the input of the user is inspected in search of a **keyword**.
-If found, the input is transformed according to a **rule** associated with said keyword, else, a content-free remark or an earlier transformation is retrieved.
-Then, the text is transformed (e.g., from third person to first person) and is printed out to the standard output.
-Since the script is taken as data, then this method is not restricted to one language.
+The summary of the algorithm is as follows:

+* The standrad input (input by the user) is inspected in search of a **keyword**.
+* If found, the input is transformed according to a **rule** associated with said keyword, else, a content-free remark or an earlier transformation is retrieved.
+* The text is then transformed (e.g., from third person to first person) and is printed out to the standard output.
+  * Since the script is taken as data, then this method is not restricted to one language.
 Indeed, you can find a working version of ELIZA in Spanish [here](http://deixilabs.com/eliza.html).

 In a way, Weizenbaum was trying to show how superficial was the communication between man and machine.
 Indeed, while the amount of rules that ELIZA has for each keyword is vast (besides other parts of the algorithm), ELIZA did not actually possess understanding of the input.
 Still, some users (including Weizenbaum's secretary) found ELIZA to have a personality, even becoming emotionally attached.
 Perhaps this was due to the shortness of the sessions where the users interacted with ELIZA, but this still is quite interesting to note.